 Almost 100 years ago, the first effort to identify America’s priority areas for conservation was spearheaded by Victor Shelford, a leader of the Ecological Society of America.
 In 1927 Shelford assembled and edited The Naturalists Guide to the Americas, a 761-page volume that sought to catalogue “all preserved and preservable areas in North America in which natural conditions persist.”

-Why.
-The identification of specific places is vital for taking effective conservation action – including defining, prioritizing, selecting, and implementing conservation strategies, measuring conservation success, and focusing limited resources on the most critical areas.
+Identifying specific places is vital for taking effective conservation action to conserve natural diversity- as well as focusing limited resources on the most critical areas.

 Who.
 Last Great Places was developed by Greg Low and is provided as a service by Applied Conservation.
 Greg is a semi-retired conservationist with over 45 years devoted to place-based biodiversity conservation.
 Greg worked in various field and leadership capacities at The Nature Conservancy for 36 years, and currently provides volunteer consulting services to help conserve Last Great Places.